Let’s first address this topic head-on as it relates to CB Supplements.

 In addition to environmental issues, you have to also look at the quality of the sourcing.

-Collagen supplements are made through the processing of animal products, including the skin or hide, bones, cartilage, and connective tissues.
+Collagen supplements are made through the processing (hydrolysis) of animal products, including the skin or hide, bones, cartilage, and connective tissues.
 Collagen can even be extracted from the membrane of eggshells.
 If the collagen supplement is single-source, these animal sources will be either beef or fish.
-If the collagen supplement is MULTI sourced (like us!), it’ll be beef, chicken, and fish.
+If the collagen supplement is multi collagen — like us — it’ll be beef, chicken, and fish.

-Here’s the cold hard fact.
 Many collagen supplements source their animals from factory farms, and these animals are exposed to heavy metals through their diet, drinking water, contaminated soil, and more.
-The toxins can accumulate in soft tissue and bones — the exact animal byproducts used in collagen peptide supplements.
+The toxins can accumulate in soft tissue and bones — the exact animal sources used in collagen peptide supplements.

 To add insult to injury, neither the FDA nor any other federal or state agency routinely tests dietary supplements for contamination with lead or other toxic metals prior to sale.

 These facts are alarming, no doubt.
-But, there’s a way to enjoy all the wonderful benefits of collagen and protect yourself from heavy metals.
+But, there’s a way to enjoy all the wonderful benefits of collagen powder and protect yourself from heavy metals.

 How to avoid Collagen Supplements with Heavy Metals

 How can you tell if a collagen supplement is free of heavy metals?
 Start with assuming they’re NOT free of heavy metals, and then validate your assumption with these 3 tips: